-3.1.1.2.3.3 Allocated products
+3.1.1.2.3.3 Allocation to products

-The Allocation products option allows the user to pick the products that have energy use and emissions assigned to them.
+The Allocation to products option allows the user to pick the products that have energy use and emissions assigned to them.
 PRELIM is focused on exploring impacts of refining transportation fuels.
 Therefore, three products are included in all configurations and are not available in this menu: Blended Gasoline, Jet-A/AVTUR, and ULSD (Ultra Low-Sulphur Diesel).
-Five products are optional and can be enabled or disabled: Fuel Oil, Bunker C, Surplus NCR Hydrogen, Coke/HC residue, (depending on the refinery type), and Sulphur.
+Five products are optional and can be enabled or disabled: Fuel Oil, Liquid Heavy Ends, Surplus NCR Hydrogen, Coke/HC residue, (depending on the refinery type), and Sulphur.